‘Our Lady of 121st Street’

 for Rose (and where are his pants, anyway?).

-Many of the most intriguing characters
+Many of the most intriguing

 come in pairs.
 There's the same-sex, mixed-race couple Craig Wallace